frconor-ebook/meditations/_posts/2025-03-11-little-duties.md

 You have to look and see: What are the simple things that I\'m being asked to do every day?
 Try and do them with more love and more care, more presence of God, more perfection.

-When St. Josemaría was passing people who were doing a painting job, in a room someplace, he would say, "*Cada pincelada un acto de amor*."
+When St. Josemaría was passing people who were doing a painting job, in a room someplace, he would say, "*Cada pincelada es un acto de amor*."
 Each stroke of the brush, an act of love.

 If we take care of the small things, the big things will take care of themselves.
 We take care of the minutes, the hours will take care of themselves.